MakotoE/guess-the-eval/README.md

 Thanks to your feedback, I compiled a list of potential ways to improve the game.

-- Add help page into interface
-- Stockfish detailed evaluation info?
 - Blitz mode: Questions are timed, and you either input evals or best moves
+- Output FEN on question
+- Change selection rules to require 4 or more pieces; make sure rapid and blitz games are included
+- Add mate evaluation